fleetdm/fleet/handbook/company/leadership.md

 ### Key reviews
 Every release cycle, each department leader discusses their [KPIs](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit#gid=0) (key performance indicators; aka numbers measuring results and everyday excellence) with the CEO.

-Any discussion or proposed changes to the KPI definitions or which department owns a specific KPI require [CEO input](https://fleetdm.com/handbook/ceo#contact-us), and are decided on during this meeting.
+Any discussion or proposed changes based on the KPI definitions or which department owns a specific KPI require [CEO input](https://fleetdm.com/handbook/ceo#contact-us), and are decided on during this meeting.

 In this meeting, we discuss actual week-over-week progress towards timebound goals for a particular quarter.